 This section is about my own experiences and those of friends who had successful

 on-the-job transitions.
 There are already several excellent sites for information

 The Center for Gender Sanity has some good books for HR people,

-employers, and coworkers, including Managing Transsexual Transition in the Workplace.
+employers, and coworkers, including Planning for Transition on the Job.
 They also have a fantastic collection of transgender employment links.

 The Transgender At

 Work project also has some great employment resources.